 They compared laboratory studies with field studies, noting that lab-based studies are faster and less expensive but also that “a bit of soil in a flask in the lab doesn’t behave the way it would in the field.”
 Temperatures, the presence of the plants that would normally found in the field, and other factors limit how realistic lab results might be.
 “We wanted to assess the basis for others’ claims about how long biochar sticks around.
 We wanted to see how many lab studies have been done and how many field studies have been done.
 And then we wanted to see what conclusions emerged specifically from the field studies.”

 So how long does charcoal remain stable, keeping carbon out of the atmosphere?
 “If we’d found six studies that said 5000 years and one that said 50 years, that would have been one thing.”
 But the results they found suggested a great range of lifetimes of charcoal: from “nine years to several thousand years and everything in between.”
-“Was there evidence support to these claims that charcoal was a good part of the solution to climate change?
+“Was there evidence to support these claims that charcoal was a good part of the solution to climate change?
 We couldn’t say for certain that that’s not true but we felt pretty confident that the evidence available couldn’t support the claim that it is true.”

 Gurwick and his colleagues wanted to warn well-intentioned land managers and policy-makers against investing a great deal of time, money, and effort into making biochar and putting it onto the land.
 They cautioned against assuming the carbon would stay there for thousands of years before there was strong evidence that this was true.
 With this in mind, they published their findings in a paper they made accessible to the public.